Killing of Tito Minniti

-Tito Minniti (1909 – 26 December 1935) was an Italian pilot who was killed after he was captured by Ethiopians during the Second Italo-Abyssinian War in 1935 near Degehabur.
-His death and alleged torture became an atrocity story proffered by the Italian government to justify their use of mustard gas against Ethiopian civilians.
-Minniti was posthumously decorated with the Italian Gold Medal of Valor.
+Tito Minniti (31 July 1909 – 26 December 1935) was an Italian pilot who was killed during the Second Italo-Abyssinian War in 1935 near Degehabur.
+It is unknown whether he died in combat or after being captured by Ethiopian forces.
+His death and alleged torture became an atrocity story (together with the Gondrand massacre) proffered by the Italian government to justify their use of mustard gas against Ethiopian civilians.
+Minniti was posthumously decorated with the Italian Gold Medal of Valour.

 Life

-Tito Minniti was born in Placanica, near Reggio Calabria, Italy in 1909.
+Tito Minniti was born in Placanica, near Reggio Calabria, Italy on July 31, 1909.
 He became a military pilot of the Regia Aeronautica in 1933.
 He had attained the rank of Lieutenant when he volunteered to fight in Ethiopia in 1935.
 He flew a number of missions over enemy territory.

 On 26 December 1935 Minniti was flying a reconnaissance mission with an observer, Sergeant Livio Zannoni.
 He was forced to land behind enemy lines, probably due to engine trouble.
 Minnitti and Zannoni survived apparently uninjured, but were soon challenged by Ethiopians.
 What happened next is disputed.
 Both men were killed, but according to Rainer Baudendistel, "it was never established whether they died defending themselves or were killed after surrender".
-The only officially recorded testimony of the event, given by an Egyptian paramedic, asserted with details that Minniti was tortured and murdered by Ethiopian troops.
+The only officially recorded testimony of the event, given by an Egyptian paramedic, asserted that Minniti was tortured and murdered by Ethiopian troops.